mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 nm -a <your binary> | grep '_$s' | wc -l # don't forget the single quotes
 ```

-I'm grepping on  `_$s` (or often with `_$S`) because Swift symbols are annotated as such.
+I'm grepping on  `'_$s'` (or often with `_$S`) because Swift symbols are annotated as such.
 See `man strip` in Terminal for more information.

+### Does the `nm` command give you size?

+No. It just shows you the symbols.
+Doesn't give you any information about their length.
+Your focus should be more on the number of symbols.
+Typically Swift symbols are long and that causes size increases.

+**What you can do instead is that just compare the actual size of the binary for before and after stripping.**

 ## Stats & Tips

 This post isn't to say what's expected to seen.
 More on how to inspect symbols.
 And have a way to validate the impact of changes you made.

 You might think well I have to go through the entire app archive process and that's a lengthy process.
 You might have to do that ultimately.
-But an alternate way is to just compile things with `swiftc` and pass different commands e.g. try passing `-g` to create the dSYM.
-Then record the count of the Debug Symbols and Swift Symbols.
-After recording, attempt to strip the binary.
-Then record the count of Debug Symbols and Swift Symbols again and compare it with before stripping.
-For a super small swift file I did this.
-The results were as such:
+But an alternate way is to just:

+1. Compile a sample file with `swiftc` and pass different commands e.g. try passing `-g` to create the dSYM.
+2. Record the count of the Debug Symbols and Swift Symbols using `nm`.
+3. After recording, attempt to strip the binary.
+4. Then record the count of Debug Symbols and Swift Symbols again
+5. Compare the counts with before stripping along with the binary sizes.
+6. Rationalize on how things work.
+Use the steps mentioned in the image from [Xcode Build Pipeline](https://mfaani.com/posts/devtools/optimizing-app-size/build-pipeline).
+Inspect your Build Settings for each individual target.

+For a small swift file I did the steps The results were as such:

 ### Examples